Michael Hall, III

 In 2013 and 2014 Michael served as the chair of the Legislative Committee for the Minnesota Association for Justice.
 The Legislative Committee works to preserve and protect the basic legal rights of everyday Minnesotans.
 As a result of his work in the personal injury field, Michael has repeatedly been called to testify before the Minnesota House of Representatives’ Committee on Civil Law, and the Senate Committee on the Judiciary.
 In 2011 Michael was part of a legislative team that helped beat back an unfair bill which would have stripped ordinary Minnesotan’s of the right to rely upon long-standing ski-safety laws established by decades of jurisprudence.

-Michael serves on both the Executive Committee and the Board of Governors for the Minnesota Association for Justice.
-He is also a member of the John E. Simonett Chapter of the American Inns of Court, the Minnesota State Bar Association, and the Stearns/Benton Bar Association.
+Michael has served as a member of the John E. Simonett Chapter of the American Inns of Court, the Minnesota State Bar Association, and the Stearns/Benton Bar Association.

 Michael was born and raised in St. Cloud, Minnesota.
 He holds an undergraduate degree in economics from the University of Chicago (B.S., 1995), and a juris doctor degree from the University of San Diego School of Law (J.D., 1998).
 From 1998 to 2006 Michael litigated personal injury and business litigation cases in Southern California.
 During his years of practice in California, Michael gained experience litigating cases from both sides of the aisle, giving him a unique and valuable perspective on tort liability litigation.
 Michael developed a solid understanding of the Spanish language, which he continues to utilize in his current practice.
 In 2006, Michael returned to Minnesota to join Hall Law, P.A.
 Michael is admitted to practice law in Minnesota, California, Federal District Court for the District of Minnesota and the Southern District of California, and the 9th Circuit Court of Appeals.